 A synthetic persona, also known as a synthetic user, is a virtual customer created using AI and machine learning algorithms based on user demographics, psychographics, and behavioral data.
 It provides an accurate representation of a specific audience segment, describing their likes, dislikes, thoughts, preferences, needs, and challenges.
 They might seem similar to customer personas, but unlike personas, you can actually interact with them (eg, talk to them about their problems).

-Synthetic customers are no different from the AI humans created by companies using model generation and sophisticated puppeteering.
-The latter can track eye movements, facial expressions, and pupil dilation to understand human emotions and offer helpful instructions.
+Synthetic customers are no different from the AI humans created by companies using model generation and sophisticated AI puppeteering.
+The latter can track eye movements, facial expressions, and pupil dilation to understand human emotions and provide helpful instructions.
 In some cases, you can also use AI avatars to market your products or services.

-Note: ChatGPT takes a lot of prompting to understand the right customer segment and adopt the related user persona.
+FYI, ChatGPT takes a lot of prompting to understand the right customer segment and adopt the related user persona.

-Now, the accuracy of synthetic personas is directly proportional to the quality of the training data.
+The accuracy of synthetic personas is directly proportional to the quality of the training data.
 The higher the quality, the better your personas.
 If your input data is generic and inaccurate, the output will also be the same.

 Data concerns aside, you can use synthetic users to simulate a diverse range of customers and ask them about their needs, pain points, and challenges regarding your product or service.
 You can use them in qualitative research to get user insights, refine product designs, and test ad creatives across multiple target audiences.
 One of the best things about synthetic audiences is that you can interview them from the comfort of your home or office, 24/7.